Superalgos/Superalgos/README.md

 When you extract the ZIP file, a folder structure will be created with the root folder being ```Superalgos Desktop App```.

-You may extract/unpack the files in any location of your drive, however, we rocommend unpacking in an accesible route *(i.e.: ```C:\```)*, as you will later need to fit an additional folder in the ```Superalgos Desktop App``` folder, and you will also need to access these folders every time you launch the app.
+You may extract/unpack the files in any location of your drive, however, we recommend unpacking in an accesible route *(i.e.: ```C:\```)*, as you will later need to fit an additional folder in the ```Superalgos Desktop App``` folder, and you will also need to access these folders every time you launch the app.

 **3. Download the Data Package**: